CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > [!NOTE]
 > Breakable boxes and explosive objects do not have interaction prompts, and so do not receive focus--their special icon replaces the dot marker at all times.

-# MCM Menu: Object Settings
+# MCM > DotMarks > Object Settings
 ![Object Settings banner](https://i.imgur.com/SmLjFL4.png)

 The settings in this menu control whether or not markers are added to each different type of object that DotMarks recognizes.
 If any are distracting or less useful to you, turning off their setting will hide their visible markers entirely.
 All of these are enabled by default with the exception of **Breakable Boxes** and **Explosive Objects**.
 > [!TIP]
-> As with the other methods of hiding markers, objects with hidden markers will still show interaction prompts normally, which is what you will almost always want--but if you prefer otherwise, you can turn off the `hidden_show_prompts` setting.
+> As with the other methods of hiding markers, objects with hidden markers will still show interaction prompts normally, which is what you will almost always want--but if you prefer otherwise, you can turn off the [hidden_show_prompts](#hidden-items-still-show-interaction-prompts) setting.

 There is a checkbox for each of the following object classes:
 ## Ammo